 While you can leave your chicken in the refrigerator to brine, don’t throw it into the oven cold right out of the refrigerator.
 If you do, it will not cook evenly.
 By the time the middle cooks through, the outsides will be dry.

 - Let your chicken rest at room temperature for at least 10 minutes before baking.

 At this temperature, the chicken turned golden on the outside and unbelievably juicy inside.
 If you go lower, the chicken can dry out, as it will need to be in the oven for a longer period.

-- An instant read thermometer like this one is inexpensive and is the absolute best way to not overcook your chicken, fish, and other meats.
-I even use it to tell when my banana bread is done (195 degrees F)!
+- An instant read thermometer is the absolute best way to know when your chicken breast is done.
+It will make sure you do not overcook your chicken, fish, and other meats.
+I even use it to tell when my banana bread is done (195°F)!

 6. Let the Chicken Rest

 This is non-negotiable for juicy chicken breast.

 - Resting meat allows the juices to reincorporate back into the meat.
 If you cut the chicken right away, all that juiciness you worked for will slip right out.

 - For boneless, skinless chicken breasts, 5 minutes of resting time is sufficient, though you can go up to 10 if you like.